 Boudin blanc stops short of becoming a true smokehouse sausage because it is steamed rather than smoked.
 The character of Cajun boudin is its moistness–its squeezability.
 Eating boudin is akin to squeezing a tube of toothpaste, only directly into your waiting mouth.
 It is the essence of Cajun life and is sold in near about every roadside grocery, convenience store or gas station around.

 There is even an official Cajun Boudin Trail pinpointing the location of most every stop along the roads selling the stuff.
 Robert Carriker has a PhD in Boudin–well, actually history–and he heads up the project as well as the history department at the University of Louisiana Lafayette.
 Dr. Carriker wrote the book on Cajun boudin.
-He has not only mapped out the spicy spots on the trail peppered throughout South Louisiana, but the site has reviewed every single one of them.
+He has not only mapped out the spicy spots on the trail peppered throughout South Louisiana, but the site has reviewed every single one of them at the Boudin Link.
 I urge you to download a map, hit the trail and join the debate.

 They’re all good.